tuliomoreira77/watch-face-policy/wanning-gibbous.md

 # Privacy Policy for Wanning Gibbous Watch Face

 NBLSoft is committed to protecting your privacy.
-This Privacy Policy outlines how [Your Company Name] collects, uses, maintains, and discloses information collected from users of the [Your Watch Face Name] watch face.
+This Privacy Policy outlines how NBLSoft collects, uses, maintains, and discloses information collected from users of the Wanning Gibbous Watch Face.

 # No Data Collection or Access: